-Want to know how to generate more life insurance leads and referrals?
+Want to know the secret to client building and how to generate more life insurance leads and referrals?

 I hear it every day from agents: “I need more life insurance leads.”
 We all know it’s a cruel world out there in mailboxes.
 Direct mail life insurance leads continue to plunge as consumers are flooded with look-alike pieces.
 Yet, the industry continues to addict agents to programs with “free” life insurance leads.

 If it sounds too good to be true…

 Redbird believes in helping insurance agents build books of business with staying power.
 And, there’s no better place to learn from than where I first learned how to sell life insurance, Northwestern Mutual in St. Louis, MO.

 3 out of 20 Agents Are in Business

 I reached out to one of the two remaining life insurance agents I went through training with at Northwestern Mutual in St. Louis, Joel Cryder.
 Joel is a top producer for Northwestern, having started with NM in 2009.
 It would be wrong of me not to shout out to the third, Danny Babitz who is also crushing it as Chief Development Officer for Northwestern Mutual in St. Louis.

 It’s no coincidence the three of us have continued to succeed in the life insurance industry.